ARE YOU READY TO collaborate WITH US?

 - FEE ASSISTANCE: there are times when I provide opportunities for Interns to reduce their supervision fee through assistance with administrative work

-- I will prepare my interns to be ethical, well-informed, well-rounded counselors who are better able to protect themselves against potential lawsuits and complaints.
+- I will prepare my interns to be ethical, well-informed, well-rounded counselors who serve this community and who are better able to protect themselves against potential lawsuits or complaints.

-What I am looking for in a LPC intern
+What Vann & Associates is looking for in a LPC intern

-- An ethical and moral foundation, and will read & follow all LPC Rules
+- An ethical and moral foundation, in addition to regularly reading & following all LPC and BHEC Rules

 - Accepts responsibility, is respectful of the supervisor-supervisee relationship, is organized, exhibits a commitment to time management, & follows through with recommendations, referrals, and chart corrections.